pgmmpk/zuza/README.md

 * Make public
 * Make private

 "Public" files are seen by other registered users (but others can only download them).
+"Private" files are private - only the owner can see and modify them.

 Files are organized in a tree-like structure by date they were uploaded, like this: